Gamify-IT/docs/dev-manuals/services/overworld/create-new-world.md

 ## How to validate colliders

 To check if the generated colliders are correct and meet your conditions, simply click on the `Grid` game object.
-All colliders are then shown as green boxes in the ´Scene View`.
+All colliders are then shown as green boxes in the `Scene View`.
 For further testing you can walk around the created area with the player to check, if the collisions display a realistic behaviour.
 ![validate colliders](assets/create-area-validate-colliders.webp)